-- (A)The student, family, and school community to be served, including demographic information. - (B)A plan for conducting a needs assessment that identifies the academic, physical, nonacademic, health, mental health, and other needs of students, families, and community residents. - (C) A plan for developing annual measurable performance objectives and outcomes, including an increase in the number and percentage of families and students targeted for services each year of the program, in order to ensure that children are-- - (i) Prepared for kindergarten; - (ii) Achieving academically; and - (iii) Safe, healthy, and supported by engaged parents.
+- (A)The student, family, and school community to be served, including demographic information. - (B)A needs assessment that identifies the academic, physical, nonacademic, health, mental health, and other needs of students, families, and community residents. - (C)Annual measurable performance objectives and outcomes, including an increase in the number and percentage of families and students targeted for services each year of the program, in order to ensure that children are-- - (i) Prepared for kindergarten; - (ii) Achieving academically; and - (iii) Safe, healthy, and supported by engaged parents.

-Comprehensive Plan Item D: Pipeline Services
+Comprehensive Plan: Pipeline Services

-(D) A plan for identifying and developing pipeline services, including existing and additional pipeline services, to be coordinated and provided by the eligible entity and its partner entities, including an explanation of:

-(i) Why such services have been selected;

-- (ii) How such services will improve student academic achievement; and - (iii) How such services will address the annual measurable performance objectives and outcomes established under paragraph (4)(C) of this requirement.
+- (D) Pipeline services, including existing and additional pipeline services, to be coordinated and provided by the eligible entity and its partner entities, including an explanation of: - (i) Why such services have been selected; - (ii) How such services will improve student academic achievement; and - (iii) How such services will address the annual measurable performance objectives and outcomes established under paragraph (4)(C) of this requirement.